petrknap/trunk/projects/petrknap.github.io/_posts/2017-12-03-how-fca-group-lost-customer-in-six-months-bravissimo-fiat.md

 ## Strange objects under painting & behind rear light

 About a week later **I discovered a strange object under the surface of the painting** – dirt, shaving...
-I still don 't know what it is.
+I still don't know what it is.
 Again, I tried to complain and **again the submission of the complaint failed** for the first time.

 ![Strange object under painting](/notes/data/2017-12-03/fiat-tipo/side.jpg)